 Screenings, discussion and workshops

-Add your story to Aldo Terracciano's evolving work on London Memory Routes.
+Add your story to Alda Terracciano's evolving work on London Memory Routes.

 Explore the theme of belonging through conversation and activities with artist Janetka Platun.